Tri-Valley SELPA Clinical Services Department

 Overview of Programs & Services

-Counseling Enriched Classes: Special education students who attend Counseling Enriched Classes receive ERICS as part of the program.
+Counseling Enriched Classes: Special education students who attend Counseling Enriched Classes receive ERMHS as part of the program.
 This counseling could include individual and group counseling.
 Parent counseling is often provided to assist parents in understanding and supporting their children in order to access their special education services.

 Providers: Educationally Related Intensive Counseling Services are provided by Tri-Valley Clinical Services mental health clinicians.